Church of Santa Eulalia de Ujo

 Church of Santa Eulalia de Ujo (Iglesia de Santa Eulalia de Ujo) is a church in the municipality of Mieres in the community of Asturias, Spain.
-The church with this name was erected in the 12th century, but it was moved in 1922 to make way for a railroad.
+The church with this name was erected in the 12th century, originally donated by Ordoño I in 860.

+It was moved in 1922 to make way for a railroad.
 Elements of the original Romanesque church, including the main portal and parts of the apse were incorporated into the present church.